dsweeny1/nytimes/README.md

 4. Run `npm run start-dev`
 6. Go to http://localhost:3000/ to view the site.

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`API_KEY` From  New York Times API Top Stories API

 ## Future Additions and Improvements
 - Sort by date of article
 - Star my favorite articles